Ronginat/NewFacebook/War/README.md

 1. Install [node with npm](https://nodejs.org/en/download/) (if haven't already).
 Make sure that node and npm added to [environment PATH](https://www.java.com/en/download/help/path.xml).
 2. Download or clone our [game](War/) code.
-You will find our server running at PORT 80 with base url of /newFacebook.
 3. Open cmd and change directory to the local root directory.
 4. Type 'npm install' and wait for the required packages to be installed.
 5. When installation finished, type 'npm start'.